-My current seed starting system includes old seed starting trays, clear tray covers, 5 oz. translucent cups, shelving for the trays, T5 grow lights, and a heated seedling mat.
+My current seed starting system includes seed starting trays, clear tray domes, 5 oz. cups, seed starting soil, a heated seedling mat, shelving for the trays, and T5 grow lights.

-Since the seeds germinate at around 75° F, northern germination outside might not occur until late June or July.
-So your milkweed gets off to a super slow start and then, before you know it…your “runt of a plant” gets rudely interrupted by winter’s return.
+Since the seeds germinate at around 75° F, northern germination outdoors might not occur until late June or July.
+This gets your annual milkweed plants off to a super slow start and then, before you know it, their fate is sealed by a Game of Thrones…Winter is Coming.

-I’d heard of heated seedling mats before, but foolishly discounted them as a “marketing ploy” in my early days of gardening.
+I foolishly believed that heated seedling mats were a “marketing ploy” in my early days of gardening.
 Once I broke down and bought one, I was simply amazed by the results.
 Not only did my seedlings sprout in record time, I also had my highest germination rate ever for tropical milkweed.

 While spring sowing tropical seeds might be easier, what’s the point if these are the measly results:

 This late-August tropical milkweed plant started from seed in a local butterfly garden.
 Even with the encouragement of soaking rains and sizzling summer sun, it never grew up to share nectar with a monarch, or feed hungry caterpillars.

 For annual milkweed, starting seeds indoors can mean the difference between a long summer of beautiful blooms with butterflies, or the joyless alternative above.
 I know what I’m choosing…

 Note: While starting seeds indoors is a fantastic option for starting your annual milkweed supply, it’s much easier to continue that supply by taking yearly milkweed cuttings in fall or winter.